 Be careful not to lock out all users with the Admin role.
-In this state, no user will have the rights to configure user accounts!
+If this happens, no user will have the rights to configure user accounts.

-- This configuration menu is available only to users with the Admin role. - For user authentication settings, such as two-factor authentication and account locking rules, refer to Chapter 3.19.1.
+- This configuration menu is available only to users with the Admin role. - For user authentication settings, such as two-factor authentication and account locking rules, refer to Chapter 3.19.1. - See Chapter 5.2.3 Forced Password Change for situations where the user will be prompted to change their password.